Entanglements in Family Systems

 Common Sources of Entanglement

-Family Constellations suggests entanglements may develop around experiences such as:
+Family Constellations explores how entanglements may develop following experiences such as:

 • trauma or abuse